LekcRg/Alfred-currency-conferter/README.md

-# Currency conferter from euro and dollars to rubbles
+# Currency converter from euro and dollars to rubbles

 ![Screenshot](./screenshot.png)